 It’s easy to register.
 Here is what to do:

 - Register and take advantage of our network of support services.
-There is a one-time payment of about $40 per Library to register by purchasing a charter sign.
-In addition to a charter sign, you’ll receive a steward’s packet of tips and advice, the option to add your Library to the world map, access to a private Facebook support group, and more.
-Remember, you only need to register if you are building your own Library.
-If you bought a Library through our website, a charter sign and steward’s packet are automatically included in your purchase.
+There is a one-time payment of about $40 per library to register by purchasing a charter sign.
+In addition to a charter sign, you’ll receive a steward’s packet of tips and advice, the option to add your library to the world map, access to a private Facebook support group, discounted or free books through our partners, and more.
+Remember, you only need to register if you are building your own library.
+If you bought a library through our online store, a charter sign and steward’s packet are automatically included in your purchase.